 Ever since I read that Wasting Time on the Internet is to become a university class, I ought to say I changed my perspective on the term itself (although I still associate the beauty of wasting time with Otis Redding).
 But what wasting time is for me, may not be for someone else, right?

 For quite some time, I was under the impression that it’s “trendy” (easier?) to have social networks deliver daily interesting content, that they have become our curated tools to lead us to new and interesting stuff.
-Blogs are, however, still my favourite tools to get the daily dose of brain food.
+Blogs are, however, still my favorite tools to get the daily dose of brain food.
 Every now and then, I delve into the world of strange and peculiar niche blogs I come across and these are my latest picks.

 It’s a combination of food and geography blog with many interesting things to find out and learn about food history.
 The last post is about a pop-up French fry exhibition.
 Interesting, right?
-If you are more interested into experimenting, than go to Food replicator, a blog about Star Trek recipes where you can find recipes for Balso Tonic, Klingon Octopus or Jellied Gree-worms.
+If you are more interested in experimenting, than go to Food replicator, a blog about Star Trek recipes where you can find recipes for Balso Tonic, Klingon Octopus or Jellied Gree-worms.
 There’s a good index of recipes, though.

 If you truly have time, only then you can visit Ask the Past, a blog by Johns Hopkins history professor Elizabeth Archibald.

 This is a blog I have high hopes for.
-The blog What Ali Wore was created after Zoe Spawton, a photographer, got courage to ask Ali to take his picture.
+The blog What Ali Wore was created after Zoe Spawton, a photographer, got the courage to ask Ali to take his picture.
 Ali walks past the café in Berlin where Zoe works every day at 09.05 am.
 He is a doctor, has 18 children, and is Turkish who have been living in Berlin for 44 years where he retired and became a tailor.

 If you need some comic tragedy in your life, go visit his blog.

 The first one is the best place to hang out – it offers a list of the most interesting topics and subject around the web, a filter blog, as they call themselves.
-You go there if you want know more about The War of The Words.
-The second one is sort of a funnier version, but still present a roundup of interesting news.
+You go there if you want to know more about The War of The Words.
+The second one is sort of a funnier version, but still, present a roundup of interesting news.